search icon

 Especially for companies operating in multiple states, having consistent legalities regarding the role of the registered agent can be a tremendous help.
 Before the Model Registered Agents Act, businesses operating in multiple states needed to be fully aware of the differences in registered agent laws between jurisdictions, which can lead to considerable confusion.

 An even bigger issue is how these different laws affect registered agent services themselves.
 Many registered agent services operate in all 50 states, which can generate a laundry list of hassles for a company trying to provide service in each American jurisdiction.
-The Model Registered Agents Act helps clear up some of those hassles, because it standardizes the regulations that these entities need to follow in 20% of states.
+The Model Registered Agents Act helps clear up some of those hassles, because it standardizes the regulations that these entities need to follow in a number of states.

-What Are the Drawbacks of the Model Registered Agents Act?
+What are the drawbacks of the Model Registered Agents Act?

 The most significant negative of MoRAA in our opinion is the way it unnecessarily created new distinctions in the terminology used by registered agents.
 Specifically, the terms “commercial” and “noncommercial” for registered agents can be a source of confusion for business owners who don’t know which type of agent to designate for their companies.